kachick/dotfiles/windows/Podman.md

 ## Containers?

-I now prefer podman over docker and singularity.\
+I now prefer podman over docker and singularity.

+## How to install

+Use one of following.

+- Directly Install podman into the debian family # Now using.
+The whole steps are written in [README](../README.md) and [WSL](WSL/README.md)
+- [Install podman-desktop](./Podman-Remote.md), it easy to install but requires annoy setups with another WSL instance. # Old way, Written in this file

 It needs special WSL distribution.
 How to run it from standard WSL ubuntu is written in [this document](https://podman-desktop.io/docs/podman/accessing-podman-from-another-wsl-instance).\
 Make sure you are using podman binary as podman-remote, nixpkgs product does not satisfy.\
 This repository aliases podman command to mise installed binary.